top of page

 The Pantheon

 The Pantheon survives virtually intact from the time it was built around the year 125.
 Take in the huge granite columns as you approach the entrance and marvel at the original 25-foot doors as you enter.
 Inside you are in for a treat, as you stand under what was the largest dome in the world for nearly 1500 years.
-There is a hole in the top that allows in sunlight, and, yes, the rain.
+The oculus, a hole in the top, allows in sunlight, and, yes, the rain.

-Bonus: As you circle the building you will enter the Piazza della Rotonda.
+Pro Tip: As you circle the building you will enter the Piazza della Rotonda.
 You can't help but notice the sculpture of the elephant supporting an obelisk.
-This was carved the artist Bernini in the Renaissance and is said to have later inspired Dali.
+This was carved by the artist Bernini in the Renaissance and is said to have later inspired Dali.

 Piazza Navona